Multi-reference alignment in high dimensions: sample complexity and phase transition: Acknowledgment

 \section{Acknowledgment}

 E.R. and O.O. are supported in part by the ISF under Grant 1791/17.
+E.R. is supported in part by an Einstein-Kaye fellowship from the Hebrew University of Jerusalem.
 T.B. is supported in part by NSF-BSF grant no. 2019752, and the Zimin Institute for Engineering Solutions Advancing Better Lives.